Where: Griffin Beach, Webster Lake, Franklin, NH

 - Shallow Bass Sighting!
 The bass are coming up to the shore area, so the spawn can’t be far behind.
 I’ll be looking to hook some big mamas in the days ahead.

 - New Techniques!
-I will also research the drop shot technique to make sure I’m using that to it’s full potential.
+I will research the drop shot technique to make sure I’m using that to it’s full potential.

 - More fun ahead!
 Looking forward to the weather warming up (finally!) and the fishing heating up with it!